AnushDeokar/Enumerator/README.md

 ```

 It is recommended that you use linux because it has all the dependeciencies present otherwise you might need to insert httpx and massdns in your system.

+Please Note this tool uses Massdns for finding the CNAME records as it is more reliable and fast.